 We hope that you find the information below useful.
-If you have any queries or worries about your child's attendance then please contact Mrs Heron, our Child and Family Support Officer, who will be happy to advise you.
+If you have any queries or worries about your child's attendance then please contact Miss Williams, our Child and Family Support Officer, who will be happy to advise you.

 When should I keep my child off school?

 Common sense is your best guide when deciding whether your child needs to stay at home.
 As a general rule, if your child complains of minor ailments (slight sore throat, slight cold or cough, minor aches and pains, slight headache) they should come to school.
 If their condition worsens during the day, the school will contact you.